2011 West Bengal Legislative Assembly election: Land reform

 Following the general election, with the TMC being an important part of the central government's coalition, the central government eased its controversial land acquisition policy for Special Economic Zones.
 Part of the proposal was that the government would not get involved in land acquisition for private organizations.
 One official from the central ruling coalition was quoted as saying that "There is a tacit understanding between these two critical allies that there will be no decision on the Land Acquisition Bill until the results of West Bengal state elections are clear."
 The issue of land acquisition for development also created a battle zone like situation in the villages between armed cadres of the ruling CPM and the Maoists. as seen in the 2006 Singur anti-land acquisition movement & 2007 Nandigram anti-land acquisition movement.

 Gorkhaland

-During the general election the issue of the founding of Gorkhaland as separate from West Bengal gained prominence along with the victory of Jaswant Singh from Darjeeling constituency for the Bharatiya Janata Party, and supported by the Gorkha Janmukti Morcha (which advocates the creation of a separate Gorkhaland for ethnic Nepalis as opposed to ethnic Bengalis).
+During the general election the issue of the founding of Gorkhaland as separate from West Bengal gained prominence along with the victory of Jaswant Singh from Darjeeling for the Bharatiya Janata Party, and supported by the Gorkha Janmukti Morcha (which advocates the creation of a separate Gorkhaland for ethnic Nepalis as opposed to ethnic Bengalis).

 Since the election the issue again cropped up as demands for a separate Telangana being bifurcated from Andhra Pradesh grew.
 During this election CM Bhattacharjee said that Gorkhaland should not be separated but instead an additional development of the region should occur.
 He said in Lichupokhri that those advocating the separation should "stop your movement for a Gorkhaland.
 It will never be fulfilled.
 Concentrate on the all-round development of Darjeeling as it is the only solution to the issue."